sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

 * If you input a String, the cell type will be Text
 * If you input an int or double, the cell type will be Numeric
-* If you input a java.time.Date class, the cell type will be Date, etc.
+* If you input a java.util.Date class, the cell type will be Date, etc.
 * Separately, you can enter formula Strings with setCellFormula(String formula) if you are familiar with Excel formula syntax